 WebKit is an open source Web content engine for browsers and other applications.

-We value real-world web compatibility, standards compliance, stability, performance, security, portability, usability, and relative ease of understanding and modifying the code (packability).
+We value real-world web compatibility, standards compliance, stability, performance, battery life, security, privacy, portability, usability, and relative ease of understanding and modifying the code (hackability).

 WebKit should remain freely usable for both open source and proprietary applications.
 To that end, we use BSD-style and LGPL licenses.
 Specifically, we aim for licensing compatible with LGPL 2.1+.
 We do not currently plan to move to LGPL 3.
 In addition, we strive to create a courteous, welcoming environment that feels approachable to newcomers.
 WebKit maintains a public IRC chat room and a public mailing list where the ideas of contributors both new and old are heard and discussed with equal weight.